learn-co-curriculum/phrg-case-statements-readme/README.md

 # Case Statements

 A case statement is a powerful tool to test for certain conditions.
 They are used to run multiple conditions against one value.
 There are three basic steps to creating a Case Statement.
 First, we'll need a value.
 Second, we'll want one or more conditions to compare to the value.
 Third, we'll add the code we want to run if that condion is met.
-Let's walk through these sets in more detail below.
+Let's walk through these steps in more detail below.

 ### Step 1: Create a Value
 A case statement starts with the `case` keyword followed by a value to test.